Everglades National Park is 1.5 million acres of subtropical wilderness in South Florida which attracts tourists from World over.

 A boat ride on the marvelous saltwater and freshwater bodies brings you even closer to the Park’s many beautiful creatures.

-You can either choose to rent a boat or take one of the Everglades boat tours that depart from the Flamingo Visitor Centre and the Gulf Coast.
+You can either choose to rent a boat or take one of the Everglades boat tours that depart from the Flamingo Visitor Center and the Gulf Coast.
 Jump to airboat tours section

 You can also bring a private boat to witness Everglades marine life.